-Garantia prepares an own risk and solvency assessment of its business operations and business strategy at least once a year as part of its normal operational annual planning (incl. risk survey, in the preparation of which the entire personnel are involved) or immediately if the company's risk profile and/or risk management process has changed significantly.
+Garantia prepares an own risk and solvency assessment of its business operations and business strategy at least once a year as part of its normal operational annual planning (incl. risk survey, in which the entire personal are involved in the preparation of) or immediately if the company's risk profile and/or risk management process has changed significantly.
 In the report, the company assesses its overall solvency position by examining the amount of qualitative and calculated risks in the company's risk profile in relation to its current risk appetite and the manner in which they may develop in the medium term in normal and stressed scenarios.
-The Risk Management function is responsible for preparing the report.
+The qualitative assessment of principal risks in the risk and solvency assessment is based on unit-specific risk surveys conducted in the organisation that included the company's Executive Committee and most of its personnel.
+The scenarios that describe future trends are based on the scenarios used in the company's long-term and annual planning and which have been developed and discussed by the company's Board of Directors, Executive Committee, risk management and financial administration.
+The Risk Management function is responsible for coordinating and conducting the qualitative risk survey and preparing the report itself.
 The Actuarial Function participates in preparing the report.
-The report is dealt with by the company's Executive Committee, which steers and is closely involved in the preparation of the assessment.
+The report is dealt with by the company's Executive Committee, which steers and is closely involved in the preparation of the evaluation.
 The Board evaluates and approves the risk and solvency assessment, after which the report is delivered to the Financial Supervisory Authority.
 The report is also dealt with by the Taaleri Group's Group Risk Management Committee and further by the Taaleri Group's Audit Committee and Board.